STAT545-UBC-hw-2018-19/hw08-janehuang1647/README.md

 __This is the Repository created by Zhenyi Huang.__
-In this assignment, I have various features shown as follow:
+This assignment has adapted an abridged version of the [stat545.com shiny tutorial](http://stat545.com/shiny01_activity.html) written by Dean Attali, In this assignment, I have added various features shown as follow:

 ## Features